 2. A helping hand with childcare costs - no kidding

 Planning on starting a family in Scotland?
 Well, the great news is that the Scottish Government now issues a Baby Box for each new bundle of joy!
 The boxes, which can also be used as a sleeping space, contain essential items such as clothing, a play mat, books, a towel and a sling carrier.

 Worried about how you’ll afford to bring-up your mini me’s?
 There’s no need: Scotland’s Early Learning and Childcare (ELC) system supports parents to work, train or study, especially those who need help with finding sustainable employment.
 Some 600 hours of free ELC for all three and four-year-olds and eligible two-year-olds in Scotland have been made available, which will be increased to 1,140 hours per year by 2020.

-3. Maria Gutierrez from Spain on Scotland's family life balance
+3. Michelle Novenson from America on Scotland's family life balance

 4. Opportunities for all children

 Scotland's Year of Young People 2018 celebrates our young people, acknowledges their achievements, values their contribution to communities, and creates new opportunities for them to shine locally, nationally and globally.
 Similarly, The Programme for Government’s Tackling Child Poverty Delivery Plan, published in March 2018, sets out a range of concrete and ambitious actions to meet targets that will reduce child poverty to the lowest level in Scotland’s history.